-Tim Toohey, Head of Macro and Strategy at Yarra Capital Management, provides his view on modelling the Australian dollar (A$) and details his thoughts on the coronavirus impact.
+Tim Toohey, Head of Macro and Strategy at Yarra Capital Management, provides his view on modelling the Australian dollar (A$) and details his initial thoughts on the coronavirus impact.

 The Reserve Bank of Australia (RBA) has a strong interest in understanding the drivers behind the A$, not least because the A$ significantly influences financial conditions.